TeejMcSteez/acdWebsite/README.md

 4. Implement Contact page at the bottom
 5. Implement footer

+Ask client about color palletes and dark/light styles!
+This cannot be bland has to be a photography website.

 ### Navigation styles

 Need to decide whether I want a full dropdown menu for desktop or deal with mobile responsive styling.
 Most of her client will probably be on mobile but still have to consider the alternative.